nathfred/eth-expense-splitter/README.md

 # ETH Expense Splitter by nathfred

-🧪 An open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+🧪 Inspired by split bill feature.
+Currently only featured for evenly split bill.

-⚙️ Built using NextJS, RainbowKit, Foundry/Hardhat, Wagmi, Viem, and Typescript.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript.

-- ✅ **Contract Hot Reload**: Your frontend auto-adapts to your smart contract as you edit it.
+- ✅ **Contract Hot Reload**: The frontend auto-adapts to we edit the smart contract.
 - 🪝 **[Custom hooks](https://docs.scaffoldeth.io/hooks/)**: Collection of React hooks wrapper around [wagmi](https://wagmi.sh/) to simplify interactions with smart contracts with typescript autocompletion.
-- 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build your frontend.
+- 🧱 [**Components**](https://docs.scaffoldeth.io/components/): Collection of common web3 components to quickly build the frontend.
-- 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
+- 🔥 **Burner Wallet & Local Faucet**: Quickly test the application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

 ## Requirements